alexey-v-paramonov/sc_website/content/en/agreement.md

   <li>Individually negotiated tariffs may result in different support and maintenance costs.</li>
   <li>Changes to service costs will be applied from the effective date of the change.</li>
   <li>Users can pay via bank transfer to the specified details in clause 10 of the Agreement or through automated payment systems available in their Personal Account.</li>
-  <li>If a service is suspended and not reactivated for more than 30 days, Streming.Center may delete the service without recovery.</li>
+  <li>If a service is suspended and not reactivated for more than 30 days, Streaming.Center may delete the service without recovery.</li>
   <li>Payments are reflected in the Account Balance section of the Personal Account.</li>
   <li>Services are deemed accepted if no objections are raised within five days of the following month.</li>
   <li>In case of refusal of services, Streaming.Center returns to the User the funds remaining on the balance of the Personal Account at the time of termination.</li>